sviridov/anaphora-elixir/README.md

 #### alet

 `alet` is basic anaphoric macro.
-It's not very useful in user code but other anaphoric macros are built on top of it. `alet` binds some expression to the `it` variable (via `case`) in the scope of the body:
+It's not very useful in user code but other anaphoric macros are built on top of it. `alet` binds result of the expression to the `it` variable (via `case`) in the scope of the body:

 ```elixir
 defmodule User do